nikossoftwaredev/tranfer/public/images/README.md

 - `/images/tours/olympian_odyssey.jpg` - Olympia ancient site (800x600px)
 - `/images/tours/epic_encounters.jpg` - Epidaurus ancient theatre (800x600px)

 For best results, choose professional high-quality images with good lighting and composition to maintain the luxury feel of the website.
+Use real photos of Greece to provide an authentic experience.